jsr606/EUROPROTO/SoundDays_MPlab/arduino/README.md

 example code is in the [arduino folder](../arduino) in this repository. start with the testcode and open the serial port to see if your potentiometers are connected correctly. once this works, move on the the sound examples :)

-if you have never programmed an arduino before and need help installing the software / getting your head around microcontrollers take a look [here](https://www.arduino.cc/en/Guide/HomePage)

 if you would like to understand more about sound, sound synthesis, and how sound works in a computer / digital environment, i recommend reading [this processing tutorial](https://processing.org/tutorials/sound/)